"Mercy, detached from Justice, grows unmerciful."

 ~ C.S.
 Lewis

 Someone told me today that our culture doesn't accept "lashing out."
 I find this interesting.
 It seems that our ability to use our hearts and minds to express righteous anger and shock at something horrible has been condemned, at least for specific topics.
-So people can speak candidly about universal issues such as rape of women.
-A person can say we should hang a rapist by his balls and others will pat him on the shoulder and agree.
+So people can speak candidly about universal issues such as rape of women (and only women, and usually only white women).
+People can say we should hang a rapist by his balls and they'll be applauded.
 But stray off the path of complete relativism and acceptance for anything relating to infant violence and suddenly you are accused of being judgmental and perhaps a bit crazy.

 If you've ever shared information on a variety of infant-violence topics, you probably recognize how difficult it is to freely and truthfully have a discussion before a so-called peacemaker steps in to shut things down.
 Typically the statements are written in such a way as to imply you are hurting someone or discriminating against others.
 "You might be opposed to circumcision, but parents have a choice."
 "Just because you disagree with vaccination doesn't mean you can tell others it's dangerous."
 "Your words are hurtful and do nothing to help others."
 Sound familiar?